TL;DR

 3. Choose and Manage Your Car Wisely

-- Modifications: You must declare all modifications to your insurer.
-Performance-enhancing modifications (e.g., engine remapping, sports exhausts) will almost always increase your premium.
+- Modifications: you should consider whether you may need to declare all modifications to your insurer.
+Performance-enhancing modifications (e.g., engine remapping, sports exhausts) will usually increase your premium.
 Cosmetic ones may also have an effect.
 Failure to declare them can invalidate your policy.

 - Accurate Mileage: Be honest about your estimated annual mileage.
 Overestimating means you’re paying for cover you don’t need, but significantly underestimating could be seen as misrepresentation and could lead to a claim being rejected.

-- Compare Quotes: Always shop around 2-3 weeks before your renewal date.
-Use a trusted, independent service to compare quotes from a wide range of insurers.
+- Compare Quotes: typically shop around 2-3 weeks before your renewal date.
+Use a trusted, regulated service to compare quotes from a wide range of insurers.

 Furthermore, clients who purchase motor or life insurance through WeCovr may be eligible for discounts on other insurance products, providing even greater value and simplifying the protection of your assets.